aspose-cells/Aspose.Cells-Doc-md/english/java/plugins/aspose-cells-java-for-php/php-programmers-guide/working-with-rows-and-columns-in-php/autofit-rows-and-columns-in-php/_index.md

 ## **Aspose.Cells - Autofit Rows and Columns**
 ### **Autofit Row**
-The most straight-forward approach to auto-sizing the width and height of a row is to call the Worksheet class' autoFitRow method.
+The most straightforward approach to auto-sizing the width and height of a row is to call the Worksheet class' autoFitRow method.
 The autoFitRow method takes a row index (of the row to be resized) as a parameter.

 **PHP Code**